 Participating employers come in all types, sizes, and missions: we've had employers range from a one-person startup to a Fortune 100 company to a non-profit.
 There are just two things employers must provide to participate:

-A learning experience for the interns, in which the interns will spend at least 30 hours each week writing code.
+A learning experience for the interns, in which the interns will spend at least 30 hours each week on development-related work.

 An experienced developer as a mentor who will guide the interns and answer their questions.